Medicaid & CHIP

 - Applied for coverage with the Marketplace and were found potentially eligible for Medicaid or CHIP coverage.
 Your state checked if you could get Medicaid or CHIP, but said you (or your household member(s)) don’t qualify.

-Explore your health care options (PDF, 380 KB)
+Explore your health care options (PDF, 380 KB).

-The Marketplace may contact you.
-When you lose Medicaid or CHIP coverage, your state securely sends your contact information to the Marketplace.
+When you're denied or lose Medicaid or CHIP coverage, your state securely sends your contact information to the Marketplace.
 We’ll use it to mail you a letter about Marketplace coverage.
 We may also follow up with you by phone, text, or email, if you gave that contact information to your state.

 But, you don’t need to wait for us to contact you to apply and enroll in Marketplace coverage.